Maggie Rogers

 Margaret Debay Rogers (born April 25, 1994) is an American singer-songwriter and record producer from Easton, Maryland.
-Her big break came when her song "Alaska" was played to Pharrell Williams during a master class at New York University's Clive Davis Institute of Recorded Music.
-She was nominated for a Grammy Award for Best New Artist in 2019.
-She graduated from Harvard Divinity School in May 2022.
+She received widespread recognition after her song "Alaska" was played to artist-in-residence Pharrell Williams during a master class at the Clive Davis Institute of Recorded Music at the New York University Tisch School of the Arts in Manhattan in 2016.
+She has released two independent albums, The Echo (2012) and Blood Ballet (2014), and three studio albums, Heard It in a Past Life (2019), Surrender (2022), and Don't Forget Me (2024).
+She was nominated for a Grammy Award for Best New Artist in 2020.

-Early life and education
+Biography

 Early life (1994–2012)

-Maggie Rogers grew up on the Eastern Shore of Maryland along the banks of the Miles River in Easton, Talbot County, Maryland.
-Her father is a now-retired Ford Motor Company dealer and her mother, a former nurse, is now an end-of-life doula.
+Maggie Rogers grew up on the Eastern Shore of Maryland along the banks of the Miles River in Easton, Maryland.
+Her father is a retired Ford Motor Company dealership owner and her mother, a former nurse, is an end-of-life doula.
+Neither of her parents are musical.
 She began playing harp at age seven and loved the music of Gustav Holst and Antonio Vivaldi.
-Her mother would play neo-soul artists such as Erykah Badu and Lauryn Hill.
-By the time she was in middle school, Rogers had added piano and guitar to her repertoire and began songwriting in eighth grade.
-For high school, she graduated from St. Andrew's School in Middletown, Delaware.
-At school, she played harp in the orchestra, sang in the choir, joined a jazz band, learned banjo and became interested in folk music, and taught herself how to program.
-She also spent many summers during her formative years at a rural camp in Maine.
+Her mother often played music by neo-soul artists including Erykah Badu and Lauryn Hill.
+By the time she was in middle school, she had added piano and guitar to her repertoire and began writing songs in eighth grade.
+She attended The Gunston School, a high school in Centreville, Maryland before going to St. Andrew's School, a boarding school in Middletown, Delaware, from which she graduated.
+At school, she played harp in the orchestra, sang in the choir, joined a jazz band, learned banjo, and became interested in folk music.
+She also taught herself how to program and create music.
+Many of the first concerts she went to were at Merriweather Post Pavilion in Columbia, Maryland, including Mumford & Sons and the Black Eyed Peas.
+She went to a rural camp which had no electricity in Maine for many summers.

-The summer after her junior year in high school, Rogers attended a Berklee College of Music program and won the program's songwriting contest, which spurred her to focus on writing.
-During her high school senior year, she recorded what became her first album, The Echo (2012).
-Rogers included her demos as part of her application to New York University's Clive Davis Institute of Recorded Music.
-She secured admission and started in 2012.
+The summer after her junior year in high school, Rogers attended a Berklee College of Music program and won the program's songwriting contest, which spurred her to focus on songwriting.
+During her high school senior year, she made her television debut at DelmarvaLife and recorded music for what became her first album, The Echo (2012).
+She included her demos as part of her application to the Clive Davis Institute of Recorded Music at the New York University Tisch School of the Arts, was accepted there and enrolled in 2012.
+She and her friend often dj'ed at her favorite bar, Enid's in Greenpoint.